dortania/OpenCore-Legacy-Patcher/docs/SONOMA-DROP.md

 Apple has yet again dropped a bunch of models, continuing their journey on discontinuing Intel Macs.
 With the release of OpenCore Legacy Patcher 1.0.0, early support for macOS Sonoma has been implemented.

-## Versioning

-With 1.0.0, we'll be switching to a proper major, minor and bug fix system ([Semantic Versioning](https://semver.org/)).
-This means the coming release will be version 1.0.0, and future releases plan to follow this scheme:

-- First digit: Major changes, including new OS support, API changes, and significant patch set changes, etc
-- Second digit: Minor changes, including incoming OS update fixes, minor patch set changes, etc
-- Third digit: Bug fixes, primarily hot fixes either due to a regression in prior release or resolving issues in already released OS updates

 ## Newly dropped hardware

 * MacBook10,1:       MacBook (Retina, 12-inch, 2017)